AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_rest_registration.md

 ## Deleting a user

 This method deletes the specified user.
-If the deleted user is the admin of a chat group or chat room, the group or chat room managed by that user is also deleted.
+If the owner of a chat group or chat room is among the users that are deleted, the group or chat room managed by that user is also deleted.

 For each App Key, the call frequency limit of this method is 100 per second.